Programming-0101/TheBook/Topic/J/Examples/GuessingGame.md

 ---
 # GuessingGame

 This example uses a supplied class called SecretNumber, which picks a random whole number between a specific range.
-An instance of the SecretNumber is passed to the constructor of the GuessingGame, and the GuessingGame’s Guess() method attempts to get the correct guess within a specified number of tries.
+An instance of the SecretNumber is passed to the constructor of the GuessingGame, and the GuessingGame's Guess() method attempts to get the correct guess within a specified number of tries.

 In a regular number guessing game between two people, one person asks another person to guess a whole number between a pair of values.
 In this example, two different classes take on the roles of the two people in the game: The SecretNumber class takes on the role of the person who has picked a value between some lower and upper limit, while the GuessingGame class takes on the role of the person who has to guess what that hidden number is.